MyuraASM/PussyOS/Documentation/Games/Snake.md

 buffer[idx].color = 0x08;  // Background
 ```

-**AI Aggressiveness:**

-To make AI more cautious, modify `ai_choose_direction()` to look further ahead:
-- Check 2-3 moves ahead instead of 1
-- Avoid moves that lead to dead ends
-- Prefer moves with more escape routes

-Current AI is intentionally aggressive for demonstration.

 ## Known Behavior

 **Speed Asymmetry:**
 Vertical movement is intentionally slower (2x threshold).
 This compensates for VGA text mode's non-square character cells, making diagonal movement feel more natural.

-**Maximum Score:**
-With 100 max segments and 10 points per food:
-- Theoretical max: 970 points (97 food eaten to reach 100 length)
-- Practical max: Lower due to space constraints

-**AI Limitations:**
-- No pathfinding (direct line to food)
-- Can trap itself in corners
-- No lookahead beyond immediate collision
-- Will fail on very long snakes in tight spaces

 **Food Spawn:**
 In rare cases with full screen, may fail to find empty spot after 1000 attempts.
 Snake would be too long for playable area anyway.